Albertsons snaps up meal kit startup Plated

 “We think there’s an opportunity to grow this thing tremendously,” Albertsons CEO Bob Miller told the Journal, adding his grocery chain will give the startup a “cost advantage.”

-Plated cofounder Josh Hix will remain on Plated’s board after the close of the deal.
+Plated co-founder Josh Hix will remain on Plated’s board after the close of the deal.
 We’ve reached out to both Albertsons and Plated for comment.Featured Image: Plated.com

 0